adarold/timescan/README.md

 The standard code to retrieve the ntuples does not create a branch for the lumisection.
 To create ntuples with also this information, use the modified files PulseDump.cc and PulseDump.h presented in this page.
 They must replace the standard ones in: CMSSW_9_2_7/src/EcalReconstruction/EcalTools/plugins .
 The path in the process source of the file pulsedump_physymm_lonebunch.py must be changed according to the location of the datasets.

-The resulting ntuples (~39G) can be found (at least at the moment) at:

-    root://eosinfnts.ts.infn.it//eos/infnts/cms/store/user/adarold/ECAL/TimeScan/AlCaPhiSym/crab_TimeScan/180121_141306/0000/

 ---
 2) RUNNING THE ANALYSIS CODE